"a trusted and practical adviser who provides innovative solutions to the challenges faced by employers."Chambers UK 2020

 His experience includes representing employers in legal proceedings in the Employment Tribunal, Employment Appeal Tribunal, High Court and Court of Appeal.
 He has represented clients at the Central Arbitration Committee and in mediations.
 In addition to acting as client relationship partner, and partner level adviser to many of the Firm's clients, Nick is also instructed by employers facing significant employment issues, either because of the size of the claim, or the sensitivities surrounding it.
 Many of these do so "off panel" looking to use the experience and approach which Nick has.

-Recent examples of his work includes successfully acting to obtain the full enforcement of post termination restrictions against departing employees who were joining a competitor of our client.
-He has also advising a client on a large scale reorganization involving multiple TUPE transactions coupled with a need to harmonise significantly differing terms of employment across a number of associated companies.
+Recent examples of his work include successfully acting to obtain the full enforcement of post termination restrictions against departing employees who were joining a competitor of our client, and advising on a large scale reorganization involving multiple TUPE transactions coupled with a need to harmonise significantly differing terms of employment across a number of associated companies.

 Nick is a member of the Employment Lawyers Association.
 He is also a member of the City of London Law Society Employment Sub-Committee.
 He is a trained mediator, and sits on the Employment Advisory Board of PLC magazine.
 He has previously sat on the EAT Users Group and the ELA International Committee.